Marketing Agency Structure: Guide to Common Types and How To Implement One

 Step #5: Hire the Right Talent

-If you’re to build a successful marketing agency, you need the right people to drive your agency’s growth.
+To build a successful marketing agency, you need the right people to drive your agency’s growth.
 Before hiring, clearly define the roles and responsibilities for each open position.

-A pre-written hiring plan that outlines the positions you need to fill, the timeline for recruitment, and the resources you will allocate comes in extra handy during the hiring process.
-Don’t forget to identify the priorities and critical roles that need to be filled first.
+A pre-written hiring plan that outlines the positions you need to fill, the timeline for recruitment, and the resources you will allocate is crucial for a smooth hiring process.
+It is also essential to identify priorities and critical roles that must be filled first.
+Job boards, social media and professional networks, and industry events are all great channels to source candidates.

 Step #6: Implement Project Management Systems